ArchiveBox/docs/Usage.md

 Make sure to run `./setup` or follow the [[Install]] instructions before archiving anything.

+For instructions on how to configure ArchiveBox settings, see the [[Configuration]] page.

 ## Import a single URL or list of URLs via stdin
 ```bash
 echo 'https://example.com' | ./archive